Academia de la Inmaculada Concepción: History

 The school received accreditation for the first time from the Puerto Rico Higher Education Commission (Comisión de Educación Superior de Puerto Rico) in 1926.
 It was at La Inmaculada's auditorium in 1942, where parents of students at the University of Puerto Rico at Mayagüez gathered to send a telegram to then-dean Joseph Axtamayer, requesting his resignation.
-The school moved into a new building on José de Diego Street in 1957, enrollment reaching 1,300 students, 400 high schoolers, during the next decade.
-At this time, the faculty was composed by sisters from the founding order, Redemptorists Fathers and lay teachers.
+The school moved into a new building on José de Diego Street in 1957, enrollment reaching 1,300 students, including 400 high schoolers, during the next decade.
+At this time, the faculty comprised sisters from the founding order, Redemptorists Fathers and lay teachers.
 The knight mascot as well as the blue and white colors were adopted officially by La Inmaculada in 1966.
 In 1968 the school commenced construction on its present site in Miradero and started seeking Middle States (MSA) accreditation.
 On March of the following year, an MSA visiting committee evaluated the school and granted accreditation, while the following August the Miradero building was inaugurated with the relocation of the ninth to twelfth grades.
 The complex was expanded by the construction of a gymnasium in the early 1970s.
 In 1975, the Vincentian sisters announced their departure from the school.
 An annex to host the seventh and eight grades was built in 1986, and the following year, improvements to the sports facilities were carried out.
 Faced with the concern of an earthquake, La Inmaculada offered a seminar in September 1992 to train teachers and officials of the Mayagüez district of the Department of Education in the possibility of a seismic event.

-Starting in January 1994, a new elementary school was being built in the Miradero complex, and finally inaugurated in September 1995.
+Starting in January 1994, a new elementary school was being built in the Miradero complex, opening in September 1995.

 To celebrate its centennial, the Senate of Puerto Rico congratulated La Inmaculada via a resolution in 2005.